victorjonsson/cXense-4-WordPress/README.md

  - Adds content profiling meta tags (open graph) to the header of the HTML document
  - Adds cXense Analytics javascript to wp_footer
  - *(wip)* Replaces WordPress public search with cXense site search
+ - *(wip)* Makes it possible to display recommendation widgets provided by cXense

 ## Installation